-In order to participate in a hearing, you must be a party to a case.
+To participate in an evidentiary hearing, you must be a party to a case.

 Scheduling Conference.
 The purpose of a scheduling conference is to discuss procedural details and to set the schedule leading to an evidentiary hearing and briefing in the case.
 Scheduling conferences are open to the public.
-After the scheduling conference, the Commission will issue an order summarizing the results of the scheduling conference, which generally includes a schedule for the next steps in the case (scheduling order).
+After the scheduling conference, the Commission will issue an order summarizing the results of the scheduling conference, which generally include a schedule for the next steps in the case (scheduling order).
+Please see Commission Rule 2.225.

 Site Visit.
-The Commission may conduct a site visit to the property where the proposed net-metering project is to be located.
+The Commission (or a hearing officer assigned to the case by the Commission) may conduct a site visit to the property where the proposed net-metering project would be located.
 Site visits help the Commission and others to better understand the proposed project and the issues that the proposed project may present.
 Observations and facts from the site visit are not considered as evidence unless the Commission or a party specifically enters them into the evidentiary record.

 Discovery.
-The discovery process may be used if there is to be an evidentiary hearing on a case.
+The discovery process may be used if there will be an evidentiary hearing on a case.
 Discovery is the process by which the parties to the case exchange information to get a better understanding of what facts they agree on and disagree about.
 Information produced in discovery is not evidence, unless the Commission admits it into evidence during the evidentiary hearing.
-Only the parties to the case are permitted to participate in discovery.
+Only the parties to the case are permitted to issue discovery requests.